 Enter the number of Arrests for each of the following crimes that occurred on Public Property.

-Do NOT include drunkenness or driving under the influence in Liquor law violations.

-Number of Arrests
+Crime Number of Arrests

-Crime 2016 2017 2018
+2017 2018 2019

 a.
 Weapons: carrying, possessing, etc. 0 0 0

 b.
 Drug abuse violations 0 0 0

 c.
 Liquor law violations 0 0 0

-Disciplinary Actions - On Campus
+Disciplinary Actions - On Campu IS

-Enter the number of persons referred for disciplinary action for crimes that occurred On Campus for each of the
+Enter the number of persons referred for disciplinary action for crimes that occurred On Campus for each of the following categories.
 Do not include disciplinary actions that were strictly for school policy violations.
 If the disciplinary action is the result of an arrest, please do not count it here; count the violation as 1 arrest.